 In the first series, El Mestikawy explores the key highlights of the 2011 Egyptian revolution.
 In ‘18 Days’, the artist refers to the number of days the protests lasted in Tahrir Square, from the day the revolution erupted until the day Hosni Mubarak was forced to resign, symbolized in the 18 units that create a dome or the square.
-In ‘White’, El Mestikawy choses the date of Mubarak’s resignation on February 11, 2011, playing with the numbers where coincidentally, the year 2011 can be read backward as 1102.
+In ‘White’, El Mestikawy chooses the date of Mubarak’s resignation on February 11, 2011, playing with the numbers where coincidentally, the year 2011 can be read backward as 1102.
 Finally, ‘Al Horriya Panel 4’ and ‘Behind The Back’ reference one of the three demands that stirred the 2011 revolution – Freedom.

 In his second series inspired by the Islamic tradition of calligraphy, the works ‘I Am The Other’, ‘Aequalis’, ‘Viewpoint’ and ‘La #3’ are a continuation of his exploration of the importance and meaning of letters.
 With 2 or 3 Arabic letters, El Mestikawy playfully deals with identity and gender.
-Ana (I) / howa (He) / heya (She) / Hor (Free masculine) / Hora (Free feminine) represent a contemporary and minimal calligraphy he has created over the years, rooted in history, to provide a continuity from past to present and a debate on where to go from here.
+Ana (I) / howa (He) / heya (She) / Hor (Free masculine) / Hora (Free feminine) represents contemporary and minimal calligraphy he has created over the years, rooted in history, to provide continuity from past to present and a debate on where to go from here.

 In both series, El Mestikawy seeks to create minimalist work in reduced forms yet rich in layers of meaning.
-He gives the viewer an opportunity for contemplation and reflection that ultimately everything should fit together in the end.
+He gives the viewer an opportunity for contemplation and reflection that ultimately, everything should fit together in the end.